Rise in children 'farmed out' to care homes

 'Physical abuse'

-Ms Coffey said some children are being sent as far as 100 miles from where they live "where they have no friends or family circles or local social workers", creating a "perfect storm where it is increasingly difficult to protect [them]".
+Ms Coffey said some children were being sent as far as 100 miles from where they live "where they have no friends or family circles or local social workers", creating a "perfect storm where it is increasingly difficult to protect [them]".

 "Despite the [government] pledge, record numbers of children are being sent away to places where they are more vulnerable to exploitation," she added.